king-millez/snapmap-archiver/README.md

 #### Export JSON

 You can export a JSON file with info about downloaded snaps with the `--write-json` argument, which will contain information like the time the Snap was posted, and the Snap location.

+#### Snap Radius

+The radius from the coordinates you provide that will be included for downloads. `-r 20000` will download all Snaps within a 20km radius of your coordinates.